amolbrid/slate/source/includes/_http_response_codes.md

 }
 ```

-> **errors** attribute in JSON response is optional and is only populated when there are validation errors.
-Examples:
+> **errors** attribute in response is optional and is only populated when there are validation errors.
+Examples of error message:

 ```
 HTTP/1.1 404 Not Found